 Sometimes you may get a low success rate after executing an IT Automation profile and checking the Feedback report.

 Do note that the Patch & Automation Feedback email is always sent one hour after the IT automation was executed.
-However, if the "Run on offline agents" setting is set for more than 1 hour than more results will keep coming after the email was sent and the report will be different from the e-mail.
+However, if the "Run on offline agents" setting is set for more than 1 hour then more results will keep coming after the email was sent and the report will be different from the e-mail.
 Therefore, while some tasks may still be running in the backend, the feedback report would show these as failed.

 In this case, try to schedule/check the Feedback report a few hours after the profile was executed.